-Turning Points: Benefits begin with the first dollar of earned income.
-At \$8,000 dollars of employment income the benefits reach the maximum and continue at that level until \$12,000 of earned income where they begin to be reduced.
+Benefits begin with the first dollar of earned income.
+At \$8,000 Turning Points:

+dollars of employment income the benefits reach the maximum and continue at that level until \$12,000 of earned income where they begin to be reduced.

-Reduction Rates: 15% of earned income is payable as a benefit up to a maximum of reduced by 10¢ for each additional dollar of earned income.
+Reduction 15% of earned income is payable as a benefit up to a maximum Rates:

-\$1,200.
-After \$12,000 of earned family income maximum benefits are named eitc.cpi which will be used to perform the analysis.
-Numbered comments are used to explain the file's contents.
+of \$1,200.
+After \$12,000 of earned family income maximum